Fund Management

 Fund management involves moving value through the 4-layer balance system:

-WALLET ←→ CUSTODY ←→ CHANNEL ←→ LEDGER
+WALLET ←→ CUSTODY ←→ CHANNEL ←→ LEDGERThe BetterNitroliteClient provides three high-level methods:

-- Move funds from channel back to walletsend({ to, amount })
+deposit(amount)- Move funds from wallet into the channelwithdraw(amount)- Move funds from channel back to walletsend({ to, amount })- Transfer value via ledger (peer-to-peer)

 Under the hood, these use low-level resize and allocate operations.